-The program is the only grant program in Australia that is targeted towards the support of research into taxonomy, to:
+The program is the only grant program in Australia targeted towards the support of research into taxonomy.
+The program aims to:

 - improve our knowledge of the Australian biota through targeted taxonomic research - increase funding for taxonomy through enhanced co-funding opportunities - build Australia's taxonomic capacity by supporting tertiary research training and early career researchers.